 How comfortable is it for your little one?

-Very comfortable!
+Very comfortable – and this was backed up by the parents we surveyed as well as Amazon and Maxi-Cosi customers.
 The seat comes with the baby-hugg newborn inlay, which is really well cushioned and a good fit.
 Plus, the wings around the head give good support, and the whole seat is well padded.

 Is it more comfortable than your previous car seats?

-The new baby-hugg newborn inlay is certainly more comfortable than the previous Pebble car seat newborn insert.
+The new baby-hugg newborn inlay is certainly more comfortable than the previous Pebble car seat newborn insert, and this earned lots of praise from MFM readers and Amazon customers, who said it made the seat super-comfy for their babies.

 Overall the seat feels well-padded, particularly around the head and shoulders.
 The shoulder strap pads are well-cushioned and made from a soft, jersey fabric, which is pleasing to touch, while the main seat fabric is high-quality and has a soft, but durable feel.